 KIIS offers the following program with Honors course credit option:

 - Maya Mexico Winter: Honors course credit is available for an interdisciplinary course on “Maya Mexico, Past & Present”.

 If you enroll in Honors credit, you will have more challenging and unconventional assignments that will require greater analytical, creative, and critical thinking skills.

 For information about receiving Honors credit, contact Haley McTaggart.

 KIIS offers several programs with Graduate course credit options:

 - Argentina: This program is geared toward students interested in Business and Political Science.

-- Slavic Europe: This program is geared toward students interested in World War History.
+- Salzburg: This program is geared toward students interested in Music.

 - Tanzania: This program provides practicums for graduate or undergraduate students in health professions such as Medicine, Nursing, Nutrition, Social Work and Health Administration.

 - Zanzibar Winter: This program is designed for students interested in health professions.

 For information about receiving Graduate credit on other KIIS programs, contact Haley McTaggart before completing your KIIS application.

 Below are KIIS Summer and Semester programs which offer language courses.
 To view all KIIS courses options and titles, view Summer, Winter, or Semester courses.